-Gluten-Free Cookie Dough Truffles are the perfect holiday treat!
+Gluten-Free Chocolate Chip Cookie Dough Truffles are the perfect holiday treat!
 Safe to eat, raw cookie dough center with a double chocolate coating, packed with loads of chocolate chips in every bite!

 Ingredients in Gluten-Free Cookie Dough Truffles

-- Butter: You can use dairy-free butter or unsalted butter
+- Butter: You can use room temperature dairy-free butter or unsalted butter.

-- Gluten-Free Flour: I love using Bob Mills 1 to 1 Gluten-Free Flour
+- Gluten-Free Flour: I love using Bob Mills 1 to 1 Gluten-Free Flour, I have not tried other gluten-free flours.

 - Salt: Brings out the sweetness.

 - Chocolate: You can get creative both your choice of flavors.
-I always prefer mini semi-sweet morsels for the inside of the truffle, and a dark chocolate coating for the exterior.
+I always prefer mini semi-sweet morsels for the inside of the cookie dough truffles, and a dark chocolate coating for the exterior.

 How to Make Gluten-Free Cookie Dough Truffles

-- Slowly add the dry ingredients, gluten-free flour, and salt.
-Mix until well combined.
+- Slowly add the dry ingredients into the wet ingredients, mixing until well combined.

-- Cover the bowl and place the dough in the refrigerator for 1 hour.
+- Fold the chocolate morsels into the soft dough and cover the bowl with foil or plastic wrap.
+Place the dough in the refrigerator for 1 hour.

 - Return to the freezer one last time.
 Remove the truffles and trim away any excess chocolate from the sides.